TheodorPopescu/Themeisle-Challenge/submission/README.md

 In the demo, I walk through the application's core features, including:

-*   Dashboard with Real-Time Polling, Pagination, and Sorting (including the "Closing Soon" feature)
+*   Dashboard with Real-Time Polling, Market Search, and Sorting (including the "Closing Soon" feature)
 *   Creating a New Market with a custom End Date and self-resolve feature
 *   Placing a Bet and seeing the "Estimated Payout" and live Chart update
-*   The Admin Panel for resolving and archiving markets
+*   The Admin Panel for resolving and archiving markets and pop-up notifications
 *   Player stats and Wallet
 *   Cash Out feature
 *   The Bonus Task: Generating an API Key and placing a bet with a "bot" script.